robleroni/Puerro/docs/05-MVC.md

 A Model defines and stores data and is not concerned with how this data gets presented to the user.
 A model has to be observable, so when the data changes views get notified and can take action accordingly.

 Puerro provides Observables which are very useful in the definition of models.
-The following is an example of a model in a MVC approach with pure JavaScript (No frameworks, only the Observable abstraction from Puerro):
+The following is an example of a model in an MVC approach with pure JavaScript (No frameworks, only the Observable abstraction from Puerro):

 ```js
 import { Observable } from 'puerro';